WICG/attribution-reporting-api/EVENT.md

 Lookback window is supported with an optional reserved keyword `_lookback_window` which can be added to trigger's filters.

-Unlike other filter keys whose values must be a list of strings.
-The `_lookback_window` key value must be a positive integer which represents a duration in seconds.
+Unlike other filter keys whose values must be a list of strings, the `_lookback_window` value must be a positive integer that represents a positive duration in seconds.

-When available on a filter, the duration since the source was registered must be smaller or equal to the parsed lookback window duration for the filter to match.
+When available on a filter, the duration since the source was registered must be less than or equal to the parsed lookback window duration for the filter to match.

 ### Optional: transitional debugging reports